 However, those aren’t the only things going wrong.
 Our parents, sisters, brothers, friends, and maybe even ourselves suffer from chronic diseases.
 And, if you have one, chances are you will develop a few more chronic illnesses in your lifetime.

-Research shows that a poor diet and other environmental factors can have a detrimental effect on the gut microbiome, which is a key factor in disease.
+Research shows that a poor diet and other environmental factors can have a detrimental effect on the gut microbiome, which is a critical factor in disease.

-The Keys to Prevent Chronic Illness Lie in Our Environment.
+The Keys to Preventing Chronic Illness Lie in Our Environment.

 Recent technology has led to much progress in understanding the pathology of diseases.
 Now, we know health depends on how our genes react to our environment.
-Everything around us from the air we breathe to the foods we eat makes up our environments.
+Everything around us, from the air we breathe to the foods we eat, makes up our environment.

 So, we become overweight and maybe even diabetic.
 Our environments stay the same or worsen over time, and we may develop heart disease or cancer.
 Some of us are fortunate to go on and live a long life, but a limited one due to disease-related disabilities.